Narimanzk/PersonalPortfolio/README.md

 - My skills in different fields
 - My experience in the industry
 - My education
-- A full detailed portfolio of the projects that I've done (TODO)
+- A full detailed portfolio of the projects that I've done
-- Dark Mode (TODO)
+- Dark Mode